Arbeitsmarktintegration von Frauen mit Fluchterfahrung in Österreich

 Published June 2022

-Labour market integration trajectories of refugees in Austria – short analysis of the FIMAS data collection wave 2017/2018.
+Labour market integration trajectories of refugees in Austria – report on the study results of the 3rd wave of the longitudinal FIMAS-Study

 Document